J2Paradox/alphyBot/README.md

 exit;
 ```

-Create a 'configs/config.json' file and use the scheme for the config file
+Create a 'configs/config.json' file and use this scheme for the config file:

 ```
 {